usmansaleem/kt-vertx/README.md

 # kt-vertx
-Blogging Software by Usman Saleem - Kotlin and Vertx
+Blogging Software built using Kotlin and Vertx.

+**Author: Usman Saleem**

+**IDE Run Instructions**
-It can be run directly in your IDE by creating a run configuration that uses the main class `io.vertx.core.Launcher` and passes in the arguments `run info.usmans.blog.vertx.ServerVerticle`.
+The project can be run directly in IDE by creating a run configuration that uses the main class `io.vertx.core.Launcher` and passes in the arguments `run info.usmans.blog.vertx.ServerVerticle`.

+**Gradle Build Instructions**
 The build.gradle uses the Gradle shadowJar plugin to assemble the application and all it's dependencies into a single "fat" jar.

 To build the "fat jar"